HugoPerrier/Udacity_Capstone/Report.md

     - Train the model using the training data
     - Predict NDX and score the model on the train, cv and test sets

-## Next day NDX prediction : Features
+## Next day NDX prediction: Features
 In this section, the influence of the choice of features on predictions is tested.
 A linear regression model is fitted to the data of the companies American Airlines Group and Adobe Systems Incorporated from the last 3 days.

 | Features | Score |